talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 SRv6 packets rely on the routing header in order to steer traffic that adheres to a defined SRv6 traffic policy.
 Thus, SRH filtering can be enforced at the ingress and egress nodes of the SR domain, so that packets with an SRH cannot be forwarded into the SR domain or out of the SR domain.
 Specifically, such filtering is performed by detecting Next Header 43 (Routing Header) with Routing Type 4 (SRH).

 Because of the methodologies used in SID compression {{I-D.ietf-spring-srv6-srh-compression}}, SRH compression does not necessarily use an SRH.
-In practice this means that when compressed segment lists are used without an SRH, filtering based on the Next Header is not relevant, and thus filtering can only be applied baed on the address range, as described below.
+In practice this means that when compressed segment lists are used without an SRH, filtering based on the Next Header is not relevant, and thus filtering can only be applied based on the address range, as described below.

 ### Address Range Filtering

 The IPv6 destination address can be filtered at the SR ingress node in order to mitigate external attacks.
 An ingress packet with a destination address that defines an active segment with an SR endpoint in the SR domain is filtered.

-In order to apply such a filtering mechanism the SR domain needs to have an allocated address range that can be detected and enforced by the SR ingress, for example by using LUA addresses.
+In order to apply such a filtering mechanism the SR domain needs to have an allocated address range that can be detected and enforced by the SR ingress, for example by using ULA addresses.

 Note that the use of GUA addressing in data plane programming could result in an fail open scenario when appropriate border filtering is not implemented or supported.